Health Benefits of Eating Apples in South Africa

 • Crispin: Crispin is versatile and works well, baked in apple pies or made into applesauce.

-• Granny Smith: Granny Smith is a tart, high-acidity variety and is tasty raw, or you can use it in pies, tarts, pancakes, soups, or stuffing.
+• Granny Smith: This tart, high-acidity variety is tasty raw, or you can use it in pies, tarts, pancakes, soups, or stuffing.

 Irrespective of what type of apples you eat, you can use them in various ways.
 Enjoy them.